Nanofus/novel.js/DOCUMENTATION.md

 ### Setting text scrolling sound

 You can override the text's default scrolling sound by using the tag `[scrollSound x]`, where x is the sound's name.
 If x is `"none"`, no sound is played.
 The default value is defined in [settings](#settings).
 Can be restored to default with `[/scrollSound]`.
+You can select randomly between multiple options by using the [format for probabilities](#format-for-probabilities).

 ### Playing sounds while text scrolls